dperique/commentary_openstack-helm/README.md

 ## Next Steps

-* Add a flavor with 4 CPUs, 8G RAM, 20G disk
 * Setup networking so that machines outside of the all-in-one BM can reach my VMs.
   * Maybe get a block of IP addresses on the same subnet as my management interface (bond0) on my BM server and setup openstack on a provider network on that interface.